Chase pre-approval: How to qualify for a credit card

 Chase Sapphire Preferred® Card

-One of our favorite all-around travel cards, the Chase Sapphire Preferred® is currently offering a 60,000 Chase Ultimate Rewards point welcome bonus after spending $4,000 within the first three months of account opening.
+One of our favorite all-around travel cards, the Chase Sapphire Preferred® is currently offering a 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 And includes the following benefits:

 Chase Freedom Unlimited®